Norwich Castle: Artifacts

+The museum holds the remains of a gibbet cage and two skull fragments of Stephen Watson.
+Watson was hung in Thetford in 1795, and then gibbeted on common land between the parishes of West Bradenham and Holme Hale; these artefacts were later found by the novelist H. Rider Haggard in 1899 and given to the museum.

 The Norfolk Regiment First World War Casualty Book is a unique graphic record of the Norfolk Regiment's participation in the First World War.
 It records details of more than 15,000 soldiers from the regular and service battalions in 1914 to their return home in 1919.
 Each entry of the book contains the soldier's name, service number, battalion and details of their health.
 It also records those who perished in action.